 Stealing money isn’t the aim of the Mesa Redondo bank robbers.
 They want the mysterious metal object Silki and her best friend Birdie discovered in the bogs at Canyon Daacha.
 With Birdie headed up to Kayenta for the rest of the summer, Silki navigates wide-eyed and solo through a whirl of thievery, scary characters, lost artifacts, and a shadowy stranger Silki dubs “Amber Eyes.”
 Against a backdrop of Monsoon season floods and quicksand, Silki’s plight is complicated by the hateful slurs of a rebellious cousin her family must rescue before it’s too late.
 Soon, Silki finds herself smack dab in the middle of a plot stretching all the way back to World War II and reaching right into the very soul of her own family.

-I can’t wait for you to meet my new illustrator, the Drawing Hands!
+I can’t wait for you to meet my new Canyon of Doom illustrator, the Drawing Hands!

-Pssst! – All media used in my blogs are either acquired by payment for their use or don’t require licensing for public use.
+Pssst! – All media used in my blogs are either acquired by payment for their use, or don’t require licensing for public use.
 Often, I use my own personal photos.
 Please play it safe and don’t recycle images, okay?
 (P.S.
-This one of Maureen O’Hara is free for all.
+This one of Bette Davis and Henry Fonda is free for all.
 Borrow like crazy if you want!)